Dungeon Siege III: Reception

-Dungeon Siege III received above-average reviews on all platforms according to the review aggregation website Metacritic.
+Dungeon Siege III received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 30 out of 40, while Famitsu X360 gave the Xbox 360 version a score of one seven, one eight, and two sevens for a total of 29 out of 40.

 The game's graphics were praised by reviewers, with critics especially noting the landscape as well as light and shadow effects.
 Reviewers also positively noted the visual design of the characters and of the various gear, with GameSpot pointing out that items get more visually impressive as the game progresses.
 The differences between the console versions were thought to be marginal at best, although Eurogamer pointed out that the frame rate was capped at 30 frames per second on the Xbox 360 while it fluctuated on the PlayStation 3, thus making the Xbox version appear more consistent.
 Rock Paper Shotgun also bemoaned that on PC the game does not allow 16:10 aspect ratios, controls cannot be changed to different keys, and there are only two zoom settings, indicating that the PC version was considered less important by the developers than the console versions.

 The voice acting received mixed responses, with Memeburn remarking that it helps the characters more than the story does while Joystiq called it "horrible".
 The music and soundtrack were described as "decent" and doing its job but not exceptional.

 The loot system was often considered too complicated with too many items and not enough discernible differences and a difficult to manage inventory.
 Reviewers also were confused by the game using a lot of different statistics on inventory items there were not explained, such as "doom", "chaos" or "momentum" and thus does not allow players to adequately know what items to choose.
 The skill system on the other hand was considered refreshing and intriguing by many reviewers, especially the amount of customization it allowed.

 Most reviewers were satisfied with the fighting system, with Game Informer lauding Obsidian's approach that forces the player to actively be involved in the battle in order to be able to use abilities instead of waiting for some kind of mana system to recharge.
 Similarly, GameSpy liked that the combat system combines healing with fighting instead of using items to heal characters and thus forces players to keep fighting in order to replenish their health instead of trying to avoid confrontations at low health like in other games.
 IGN emphasized that the fighting system is more natural and like an action game than a traditional dungeon crawler and that by varying stances and abilities the game manages to keep players interested in combat although they also bemoaned that in the later stages of the game, when an ability set has been unlocked completely, the interest might wane.
 Reviewers also lauded the game's AI controlling the player's companion for acting both autonomously and effective and how the various characters complement each other.